 Northrop Presents

-Clamor no more, the “Trocks” are back!
-“The World’s Foremost Gender-Skewering Comic Ballet Company”—famed for performing polished parodies of classical ballet en pointe and en travesti—continues its quest for global adoration after more than 50 fantastic years of artistic hilarity.
-Dance aficionados, drag lovers, and novices to both art forms alike will revel in the technical skill and uproarious antics of the Trocks, as they are affectionately known.
+Never fear, the “Trocks” will be back!
+“The World’s Foremost Gender-Skewering Comic Ballet Company” — famed for performing polished parodies of classical ballet “en pointe” and “en travesti” — continues its quest for global adoration after more than 50 fantastic years of artistic hilarity.
+Dance aficionados, drag lovers and novices to both art forms alike will revel in the technical skill and uproarious antics of the Trocks, as they are affectionately known.
 A Northrop audience favorite returning for the first time since 2000, the Trocks promise “the funniest night you’ll ever have at the ballet” (The Guardian), amazing viewers worldwide with their virtuosity and utter cleverness.

 Top image: Les Ballets Trockadero de Monte Carlo.
 Photo courtesy of the artist.